VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 ### Jekyll-Paginate
 {: .color_gray}

-They also dropped `jekyll-paginate`, which tons of Jekyll developers use frequently.
-But you can [add it back] to your project and use it as before.
+Jekyll 3.x also dropped `jekyll-paginate`, which tons of Jekyll developers use frequently.
+But you can [add it back](#){: .scroll-link data-id="add-the-gems-back-with-bundler"} to your project and use it as before.

 #### Troubleshooting `jekyll-paginate`

 When I first tried to upgrade this blog from Jekyll 2.x to Jekyll 3.x, my posts were not displaying.
 I [reported the error][issue-paginator] and Parkr (who is a Jekyll core developer) helped me to find out what the issue relied on.
 The problem was serving Jekyll in the `--safe` mode (the method [recommended by GitHub][safe]).
-So, when I ran `bundle exec jekyll serve --safe` my posts didn't displayed within `{% raw %}{% for post in paginator.posts %}{% endraw %}`.
+So, when I ran `bundle exec jekyll serve --safe` my posts didn't displayed within `{% raw %}{% for post in paginator.posts %}{% endraw %}` at all.
 But, by running `bundle exec jekyll serve` they were back there, exactly as they should be.

 ### Add the gems back with Bundler
 {: .color_gray}